 Statistics from public court records for informational purposes only.
 Not legal advice.
 Past outcomes do not predict future results.
 Consult a licensed attorney for guidance on your case.

-Newport News has a 60.6% dismissal rate for Trespassing cases.
-Outcomes can vary significantly across Virginia courts.
-View our Trespassing overview page to compare dismissal rates, conviction rates, and case timelines across all jurisdictions.
+Newport News has a 64.3% dismissal rate for Trespassing cases.
+Outcomes vary significantly across Virginia courts.
+View the Trespassing overview to compare dismissal rates, conviction rates, and case timelines across every jurisdiction.